mpes-kit/mpes/docs/I01_start.rst

 	pip install git+https://github.com/RealPolitiX/mpes.git

-Install and upgrade to the latest version from git repository
+Install and upgrade to the latest version from git repository, or override existing version

 .. code-block:: bash